 The SEC issued a proposed climate risk disclosure rule in March 2022 that would require companies to disclose information about financial and business risks posed by climate change.
-A final rule is expected by Nov.
-2022.
+A final rule is expected by fall 2023.

 Why it Matters

 The impacts of climate change pose enormous risk to the U.S. financial system.
 These risks can be physical, such as damaged infrastructure and transportation networks due to increasingly severe weather events, wildfires, and sea-level rise, or transitional, such as investment values changing with underlying shifts in energy and climate policy or consumer demand.
 This climate-related risk results in financial risk for businesses and investors.
 At the same time, a growing number of companies are setting net-zero goals and other GHG emissions targets, but their reporting is too fragmented and inconsistent to be useful to investors and regulators.
 Financial regulators are taking steps to understand how climate risks can affect companies, investors, and financial markets.